 The school/department will continue to pay the salary of the individual on Ordinary or Additional Paternity Leave in the normal way.
 There is provision for the University to reclaim 92% of Ordinary and Additional Statutory Paternity Pay from the government.
 This will be reimbursed to the budget specified by the Head of School/Department on the relevant paternity leave form.

 University Nursery: http://www.bristol.ac.uk/nursery/

 Ordinary and Additional Statutory Paternity Pay (OSPP or ASPP) is a flat payment, reviewed by the Government each year.
-This is currently set at £136.78 per week (or 90% of normal weekly earnings if lower) with effect from April 2013.
+This is currently set at £138.18 or 90% of the employee's average weekly earnings, whichever is lower.
 To be eligible for OSPP or ASPP, employees must have average weekly earnings at or above the government’s Lower Earnings Limit for National Insurance Contributions 15 weeks before the baby is due.
 92% of OSPP or ASPP can be reclaimed from the Government (which will be reimbursed to the school / department’s budget)